pydrofoil/pydrofoil/doc/sail_notes.md

 Operator Overloading:
 ==
-Use function for operators like minus. c: defines the function name on the c level. 'n is a type variable (e.g. 16 bit)
+Use function for (unimplemented) operators like minus. c: defines the function name on the c level. 'n is a type variable (e.g. 16 bit)

 Example: